freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-use-basic-programming-vocabulary-in-conversations/6629ce6bffd1efa9c6c57eaa.md

 The phrase `how's it going?` is a common way to ask someone how they are or what's happening in their life.
 It's often used as a friendly greeting.

-For example, When you see an old friend, you may say `Hey, how's it going?
+For example, when you see an old friend, you may say `Hey, how's it going?
 I haven't seen you for a while!` This is a casual way to ask them about their life.
 If you want to ask them about a specific thing, like their new job, you can say `How's it going with your new job?`

 # --fillInTheBlank--